Toutouwai/ImageMegapixels/README.md

 You are creating a lightbox gallery of images with different aspect ratios.
 For the enlargements, rather than setting a fixed maximum width or height you want all the enlargements have the same size in terms of area, allowing a panoramic image to be wider than a square image, for instance.

+Another use case is sizing a gallery of sponsor logos.
+The supplied logos are different aspect ratios but you need to ensure the logos are sized so each has equal prominence on the page.

 The effect of resizing three different aspect ratios by the same megapixel target value can be seen in the screenshot below:

 ![megapixels](https://user-images.githubusercontent.com/1538852/35495012-749cb392-0523-11e8-81d1-4a8beb68eaf3.jpg)